 The Doctor of Nursing Practice (DNP) program at Southeastern Louisiana University is an advanced practice degree designed to prepare graduates at the highest level of nursing practice.
-Today's nursing practitioners provide complex care for patients and families in hospitals and community-based environments, redesign and evaluate nursing and healthcare systems, and serve as mentors and educators of nursing students.
+The DNP Program focuses on advanced nursing practice to influence health outcomes for individuals (populations including direct care, care management or indirect care such as nursing administration, health policy, informatics, or population health).

 The curriculum includes areas such as biostatistics, epidemiology, clinical scholarship and analytic methods, preventive care, informatics, organizational and systems leadership, ethics, healthcare policy, project planning and practicum hours.

-Most of the coursework required in the program is conducted through online technology, allowing for flexible course completion.
-Students only have two mandatory on-campus requirements:
+Most of the coursework required in the program is conducted through online technology allowing for flexible course completion.

 Those who earn a Southeastern DNP degree: